Home»FAQs»What questions should parents ask a Family Bank about laboratory standards?

 Is the cord blood laboratory accredited by an agency that has specific standards for cord blood banks and conducts inspections? (ex: AABB, FACT)

-If you live in one of the US states that license cord blood banks (CA, MD, NJ, NY) then you can only use a family bank that has your state license.
+If you live in one of the US states that license cord blood banks (CA, IL, MD, NJ, NY) then you can only use a family bank that has your state license.

 Does the lab process cord blood around the clock, or only on selected shifts?